bbauska/W3Cx-2of5/README.md

 -   Simplify selectors if you need to decrease specificity

--   **Don't over-escalate**: understand your code, and don't overkill.
+-   <b>Don't over-escalate**: understand your code, and don't overkill.

 -   *For example, avoid:
     *        . z-index: 9999999999999999999999999999999999999;
             . position: absolute; left: -10000000000px

--   **Drop dead code**: you tried something and it didn't work?
+-   <b>Drop dead code**: you tried something and it didn't work?
 Delete it right away!

 -   Code to Standard